andri748/Progate-Introduction-to-Python/README.md

 # Progate-Introduction-to-Python
-Drink, Food and Script is a unified unit for the practice of inheritance
+drink.py, food.py and script.py is a unified unit for the practice of inheritance